GudBoiNero/PrimedKeys/README.md

 > "Hmmmm.
 I haven't really touched C++ before." - Me

-Plus, I was introduced to [Dear-ImGui](https://github.com/ocornut/imgui) recently- And I thought it was great!
+Plus, I was introduced to [Dear-ImGui](https://github.com/ocornut/imgui) recently- And I really liked it!
 So I figured this would be a great opportunity to fix my issues, and learn a new skill!

 In my journey of trying to find a software like this.
 I found [RadialMenu](http://radialmenu.weebly.com/) and [AutoHotPie](https://github.com/dumbeau/AutoHotPie).
-They were both great!
 But in my super specific case it didn't work out.
 Something about my computer did not want to work with RadialMenu.
 Also, my HP Pen didn't want to work with AutoHotPie regardless of what I did.
 Overall I really liked how RadialMenu was a legitamate gui overlay with a top level window holding buttons that replicate keystrokes.

 # Setup
 - [SDL2 Installation](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php)